mongodb-university/realm-graphql-apollo-react/README.md

 5. Generate a Schema

-   Navigate to the `sample_mflix.movies` collection in the Realm UI and generate a schema based on the sample data.
+   Find the `sample_mflix.movies` collection on the Schema screen of the Realm UI and generate a schema based on the sample data.
 When you save the schema, Realm automatically generates corresponding GraphQL types.

+6. Define Rules

+   Find the `sample_mflix.movies` collection on the Rules screen of the Realm UI and set the default role to have full read and write permission.

-6. Enable Anonymous Authentication
+7. Enable Anonymous Authentication

    This sample app automatically logs in as an anonymous user, so make sure that you enable the Anonymous provider.

-7. Add Your App ID
+8. Add Your App ID

    [Find your App ID](https://docs.mongodb.com/realm/get-started/find-your-app-id/) and paste it into ``src/index.js``.

-8. Run the App
+9. Run the App

    ```shell
    npm run start